Skip to main content

 Why is Profit Planning Important for Your Firm?

 Profit planning can also be used to achieve both short-term and long-term objectives.
-If you started your firm with $30,000 in profits, and your business continues to grow and improve, you can set a plan to double those profits in the next year to $60,000.
+If you started your firm with $50,000 in profits, and your business continues to grow and improve, you can set a goal to double those profits in the next year to $100,000.
+Then with this goal set, the firm's leadership team should work out a detailed plan to execute in order to hit this target.
+Document the steps to get there, identify how and when you are going to review progress.
+Throughout the year, look for opportunities to improve your efficiency, and adjust project delivery as needed to stay on track.

 While you work hard to bring incredible projects to life, it’s important not to forget about the backbone of these projects—your team.
-To take care of your employees you need to make enough profit.
-A profit plan allows you to have enough not only to pay employees well, but also to invest in their training and education.
-This helps to keep employees happy and growing at the same time.
+To take care of your employees, and ensure your financial future, you need to make enough profit from the business.
+A profit plan allows you to have enough not only to pay employees well, but have extra for bonuses, raises, reinvestment in the company, and of course a financial return on the investment for the owners.
+This helps to keep employees happy, and allows the owners to be compensated for the risk of running a business.

 Benefits of Profit Planning